 Part ten of our series examines the new Xbox Game Pass service

 The Xbox Handbook is a book in progress.
-Xbox on Windows 10 is part of our massive look at how to use Microsoft’s entertainment console.
+All About Xbox Game Pass is part of our massive look at how to use Microsoft’s entertainment console.
 If you have feedback about this chapter of the guide, leave it in the comments.
 I’ll address it in an update.
 The Xbox Handbook will arrive as a downloadable book in the Kindle Store later this year.

 Xbox Game Pass & Saving You Cash